amitkumar0128/Linux-Projects/user-account-creator/README.md

 ## 💡 Improvements

--Generate strong passwords automatically
+- Generate strong passwords automatically

--Save passwords to a secure file
+- Save passwords to a secure file

--Add user to specific groups
+- Add user to specific groups

--Add logging to a file
+- Add logging to a file

 ## 📂 Sample Output
 ```